assimilate-dev/frostmaiden/posts/sessions/act2/11-session-eleven-notes/11-session-eleven-notes.md

 - Lonelywood is where Sephek was living and working
 - The speaker of Good Mead was killed by a giant and Naerth is trying to throw the election
 - Two wizards were arrested in Easthaven
-- The key witness is in Caer Konig along with a waiting Torvusand the Duergar threat
+- The key witness is in Caer Konig along with a waiting Torvus and the Duergar threat

 ## Easthaven